shimpe/mitola/README.md

 ## degrees

 A Mitola score consists of a list of notes and/or chords.
 Mitola does not use note names.
-Instead it uses integer scale degrees 1,2,...N, where N is determined by the tuning in use.
+Instead it uses integer degrees 1,2,...N, where N is determined by the tuning in use.
 Suppose you have a 12EDO tuning, then N can be at most 12.

 ```smalltalk
 (
 var valid_notes_12_edo = "1 2 3 4 5 6 7 8 9 10 11 12"; // 1-based degree names
 )
 ```

+## score degrees vs scala degrees

+What do to if the scala file defines more degrees than you want to use in your composition?
+(E.g. you want to select 12 out of 17) In such cases you have the choice to:
+1. either make sure only to use the correct degree numbers, or
+2. set up a degree mapping from score degreees to scala degrees

+To set up a degree mapping, you can pass to Mitola a ```note_mapping``` argument.
+This ```note_mapping``` should be a ```Dictionary``` containing a mapping from score degree (1-based Integer) to scala degree (1-based integer).

+Note that pitch modifiers (see next) calculate with score degrees, not with scala degrees.
+This may be important to understand the behavior in cases where the distance between different score degrees is different.

 ## degree modifiers